aleen42/PersonalWiki/summary/coremail/lunkr_coremail/lunkr_coremail.md

 ### 2. Sync organizations of Coremail

 Since then, you have installed a server for Lunkr in the previous section, and now you may need to synchronize data of certain organizations in Coremail with `udsyncutil`.
+In the following tutorial, I will take the organization, which organization id is `a`, as an example.

 #### 2.1 Install a package